Company of the Blessed Sacrament: Organization

 The company was a private association.
 Louis XIII covertly encouraged it but it never wished to have the letters patent that would have rendered it legal.
 The first archbishop of Paris, Gondi, refused his blessing to the company, even though Louis XIII wrote him a personal letter in 1631 requesting him to do so.
 The brief obtained from the pope in 1633 by the Count de Brassan, one of the members, was of no importance and the company, eager to secure a new one, was granted only a few indulgences which it would not accept, as it did not wish to be treated as a simple confraternity.
 Guido Bagni, papal nuncio from 1645 to 1656, often attended the sessions of the company but its existence was never regularly acknowledged by an official document from Rome.

 The rule of secrecy obliged members not to speak of the Company to those who do not belong to it and never to make known the names of the individuals composing it.
 New members were elected by the board and it was soon decided that no congréganiste, i.e. member of a lay congregation directed by ecclesiastics, could be eligible.
 Matters of an especially delicate nature were not discussed at the weekly meetings, these being frequently attended by a hundred members, but were reserved for the investigation of the board.
 The company printed nothing and the keeping of written minutes was conducted with the utmost caution.
 There were fifty important branches outside of Paris, about thirty being unknown even to the bishops.

 Works

 The association worked to correct abuses among the clergy and in monasteries and to procure missions for rural parishes.
 Moreover, it was interested in the care of the poor, the improvement of hospitals, and the administration of those condemned to galleys and prisons; and, that the poor might have legal advice, it created what today is known as the secrétariats du peuple (public legal services).
 It protected the fraternities of shoemakers and tailors organized by the Baron de Renty and assisted Vincent de Paul in most of his undertakings.

-Duelling
+Anti-duelling

 The Company established the Confraternity of the Passion of Christ, led by Marquis Antoine de Salignae-Fénelon to discourage duelling.